 Florian Graner is an accomplished diver and videographer who will screen his beautiful documentary, Beneath the Salish Sea, as part of our Ocean Night at the SeaView Theatre series on Orcas Island.
+Watch the movie trailer.

 This is a free, family-friendly event.
 Food and drinks will be available at the snack bar.

 After earning a B.Sc. degree in Marine Biology, Florian extended his hobby of underwater still photography into the field of film.
 Now, more than a decade later, Florian holds a PhD in Marine Biology with specialization in marine mammals and works full-time as a freelance marine cinematographer.
 Being a qualified marine biologist, he brings professionalism and extensive subject knowledge to his films.
 His films have been shown in many countries and his images can be seen in various books, field guides and dive magazines.

 Florian's cinematography assignments have taken him all around the world.
 His recent work includes underwater cinematography for the last two seasons of Animal Planet's RIVER MONSTERS, an Icon Films Production; producing and filming National Geographic's AMERICA'S NATIONAL PARKS: OLYMPIC; and filming for CBC's WILD CANADIAN YEAR.
 He has worked on many film assignments for the BBC including PACIFIC ABYSS, AMAZON ABYSS and THE BLUE PLANET; the UK documentary company Icon Films; the German television company NDR Naturfilm; Parthenon Entertainment for National Geographic, and others.
 Florian also stays busy shooting stock footage in high definition and 2-5K RED formats for his extensive stock libraries.